WilliamNgiam/WilliamNgiam.github.io/_posts/2022-09-04-The_growing_pains_of_open_scholarship.md

 **For institutions:**
 - Mandate the use of CRediT for all research outputs, ensuring all contributors are fairly and equitably recognized.
 - Make assessments on **contributions** to research rather than publications.
-This could be when awarding graduate students with their degrees, tenure and promotion criteria, or perhaps even creating research specialist careers dedicated to needed contributions.
+This could be when awarding graduate students with their degrees, tenure and promotion criteria, or perhaps most importantly, employing based on needed and potential contributions to research outputs rather than arbitrary standards and 'fit'.

 **For societies/publishers:**
 - Standardizing and highlighting the research contributions with any submission.
 At conferences, this could be publishing abstracts with research contributions rather than authors, and encouraging presenters to display the CRediT roles on their talk slides or posters.